 I also like these super yummy LARA bards that are made from dates (also paleo-friendly) that I think you will enjoy!

 So with all of this information, I decided that I wanted to look around to see what other women have been saying about eating dates during their pregnancy.
 What I found was awesome!
 Here are a few stories that I found on the web:

-- My labour was very quick (about 6-7 hrs from start to fin) and I was 8 cm when I got to hospital!
+- My labor was very quick (about 6-7 hrs from start to fin), and I was 8 cm when I got to the hospital!

 Did you eat dates during your pregnancy?
 Do you think it made your labor faster and easier?